ron2015schmitt/ron2015schmitt.github.io/projects-web.markdown

 * Angular
 * Node
 * Express
-* MS SQL Server or MongoDB
+* PostgreSQL or MS SQL Server or MongoDB